johnjudeh/Rendez-Vous-Py/README.md

 ## Acknowledgements

 A big thank you to all of the friends who have talked through this idea with me and helped me flesh out how it should work.
-This development is for you guys!
+This project is for you guys!